farmera/sare_grant/spectral_indices.md

 ![](img/ndvi-pixel-scale.png)
 ###### Figure 3.
 Scaling up.

-The image displayed in __Figure 3__ gives an idea of how coloring each pixel works.
+The image displayed in __Figure 3__ gives an idea of how coloring each pixel is accomplished.
 A more detailed description comes in [Section 7](post_processing_steps.md) and [Section 9](study_results_drones.md). here are 412 by 72 pixels in size, where each pixel has a ground resolution of 2.7 centimeters (~1 square inch).